 Being mighty a master, being a father and fond.

-Describing God as a ‘lover of souls,’ Hopkins reflects on his compassionate judgements and on the divine compensation of human failing.
+Describing God as a ‘lover of souls’, Hopkins reflects on his compassionate judgements and on the divine compensation of human failing.
 The completion of the creature is in the hands of God and Hopkins’s image of swaying scales recalls emblematic engravings.
 In the Schola Cordis, Harvey’s engraving entitled ‘The Weighing of the Heart’ shows the human heart being weighed in a set of scales, with the accompanying proverb ‘The Lord pondereth the heart’ (Prov.
-21:2).
+21.2).
 Hopkins again suggests the heart as the place and purchase of divine grace, using an increasingly familiar vocabulary.
-In ‘The Windhover,’ Hopkins’s words ‘ah my dear’ evoke the self or heart as joined with God.
+In ‘The Windhover’, Hopkins’s words ‘ah my dear’ evoke the self or heart as joined with God.
 Here too, Hopkins’s invocation to God to ‘complete thy creature dear O where it fails’ hints at the heart as the place of this completion.
 The word ‘dear’ is itself implicitly linked with Hopkins’s imagination of the heart, and functions as an index of the heart itself.
 At the same time, Hopkins’s ‘O’ portrays again the heart’s ‘sighs’ of desire (cf. Rom.
-8:26), in its yearning for divine union.
-Scripture teaches that the Spirit completes the creature where it fails: ‘for we know not what we should pray for as we ought’ (Rom.
-8:26), but the Spirit intercedes on behalf of humankind, reconciling souls to God.
-God works in the heart through the operation of the Spirit, perfecting the creature and raising souls to himself.
+8.26), in its yearning for divine union.
+Scripture teaches that the spirit completes the creature where it fails: ‘for we know not what we should pray for as we ought’ (Rom.
+8.26), but the spirit intercedes on behalf of humankind, reconciling souls to God.
+God works in the heart through the operation of the spirit, perfecting the creature and raising souls to himself.
 Hopkins’s emblematic inscapes reinforce this idea of God as saviour of souls and restorer of hearts.
 Such an inscape is perhaps behind the deliberately alliterative, emphatic ending of the poem, which draws the attention of the reader to the closing word ‘fond’.
 Etymologically, the word derives from the Old French fons, or font and Hopkins’s closing image subtly recalls emblematic engravings of the divine spring in the heart, the living waters of the soul.
-A similar configuration of metaphor and imagery may be seen in ‘Ribblesdale,’ a poem which Hopkins explicitly connects with Romans 8 by attaching the scriptural quotation, ‘For the earnest expectation of the creature waiteth for the manifestation of the sons of God’ (Rom.
-8:19 AV).
+A similar configuration of metaphor and imagery may be seen in ‘Ribblesdale’, a poem that Hopkins explicitly connects with Romans 8 by attaching the scriptural quotation, ‘For the earnest expectation of the creature waiteth for the manifestation of the sons of God’ (Rom.
+8.19 AV).
 Here, it is the whole of creation Hopkins speaks for.

 Earth, sweet Earth, sweet landscape, with leaves throng